samarthasthan/samarthasthan.github.io/src/content/blog/build-scalable-e-commerce/build-scalable-e-commerce.md

   - System deisgn
   - Distributed Systems
   - Microservices
-description: Learn about micro-services and how they play a crucial role in building robust and scalable e-commerce platforms.
+description: Hey everyone!
+I’m Samarth Asthan, a 3rd-year computer science student, and I’m new to the world of system design.
+But, I’m excited to share what I’ve learned about micro-services and how they play a crucial role in building robust and scalable e-commerce platforms.
 ---

 Hey everyone!
 I’m Samarth Asthan, a 3rd-year computer science student, and I’m new to the world of system design.
 But, I’m excited to share what I’ve learned about micro-services and how they play a crucial role in building robust and scalable e-commerce platforms.